Maikuolan/Common/_docs/Matrix.md

 - [Callback functions.](#callback-functions)
 - [Examples.](#examples)

-#### Matrix member.
+#### Matrix property.

-The Matrix member will be populated with a multidimensional array (the "matrix") when createMatrix is called, and could be fairly described as the instance's main concern.
-Various methods are provided for accessing and manipulating this multidimensional array, and in case one would prefer to access or manipulate this data directly at the implementation, the member is defined as public.
+The Matrix property will be populated with a multidimensional array (the "matrix") when createMatrix is called, and could be fairly described as the instance's main concern.
+Various methods are provided for accessing and manipulating this multidimensional array, and in case one would prefer to access or manipulate this data directly at the implementation, the property is defined as public.

 ```PHP
 public $Matrix = [];
 ```

-#### Dimensions member.
+#### Dimensions property.

-The Dimensions member is an integer which describes the number of dimensions the matrix has.
+The Dimensions property is an integer which describes the number of dimensions the matrix has.
 It is populated when createMatrix is called, and is defined as public.

 ```PHP
 public $Dimensions = 1;
 ```

-#### Magnitude member.
+#### Magnitude property.

-The Magnitude member is an integer, or an array of integers, which describes the magnitude of each dimension of the matrix.
+The Magnitude property is an integer, or an array of integers, which describes the magnitude of each dimension of the matrix.
 It is populated when createMatrix is called, and is defined as public.
 When populated with an integer, that integer determines the magnitude of all dimensions.
 When populated with an array of integers, each element of the array corresponds to each dimension of the matrix respectively (i.e., the first element determines the magnitude of the first dimension, the second element of the second dimension and so on).

 ```PHP
 public $Magnitude = 1;
 ```

-#### Data member.
+#### Data property.

-The Data member can be any type of data supported by PHP, is populated when createMatrix is called, and is defined as public.
-It will be used to populate each coordinate of the matrix (i.e., when populating the Matrix member, the contents of the Data member will be used to populate each element of the deepest vector of the matrix).
+The Data property can be any type of data supported by PHP, is populated when createMatrix is called, and is defined as public.
+It will be used to populate each coordinate of the matrix (i.e., when populating the Matrix property, the contents of the Data property will be used to populate each element of the deepest vector of the matrix).

 ```PHP
 public $Data = [];